 Every day newborn babies sleep for an average of 16 hours and children of 3-5 years for an average of 11-13 hours.
 Babies and young children spend more than half of the first five years of life in a sleep environment.
 It is also the one place where they are most commonly left unattended for long periods of time.

-The decision you make when buying a baby mattress for your child is so important. will your mattress meet these minimum requirements
+The decision you make when buying a baby mattress for your child is so important. before you buy a baby mattress check it will meet these minimum requirements:-

 Safe, Comfortable, Supportive, Easy to keep clean, Hygienic, Durable, Waterproof protection, Breathable, Complies To British Standards.